 Diabetic neuropathy results from damage to the peripheral nerves due to high blood glucose levels.
 As a result of nerve damage, cats will experience the following symptoms:

 Key in preventing and treating this condition is achieving good control of blood sugars.
 Diabetic neuropathy has also been treated successfully in many cases using a supplement of methylcobalamin B12 (note: not to be confused with cyanocobalamin).
 Methylcobalamin is active in spinal fluid, and as a result, is able to help heal the damaged nerve cells.
 Treatment may be required for weeks or months, but improvements are usually seen quickly in most cats treated with methyl B12.
-Join the forum to read about member experiences and supplements to help heal diabetic neuropathy.
-Join the forum to read about member experiences and supplements to help heal diabetic neuropathy.
+Join the Forum to read about member experiences and supplements to help heal diabetic neuropathy.

 Diabetic Ketoacidosis (DKA)

 This potentially life-threatening condition is a result of a buildup of ketones in the blood of diabetic cats.
 Ketones (organic acids) are formed when the body burns fat for fuel rather than glucose.
 In the case of diabetics, a lack of insulin renders the body unable to metabolize glucose (sugar) so the body turns to fat reserves for energy.
 Ketones are normally filtered out by the kidneys and excreted in the urine, however, if an excess of ketones build up, this will cause electrolyte imbalance.
 In addition, the pH level of the cat’s blood becomes dangerously acidic.